How to start live for a full while studying at university

 When is the best and most productive time to study: early in the morning or late in the evening?
 Can a study session last 30 minutes or it has to be at least a few hours, without a break?
 The best way to find out what works and what doesn’t is to try.
 Actually, any time and period are good, if there is a will for it.
 Another useful tip for studying and writing, especially if a student feels overwhelmed, is to join the study groups or use the professional Writix assistance.
 Sometimes, even with the best organization, the time runs out or writing is just not going the way it should.
 There are professionals who know how to do it, and for some people, it’s much easier to learn from good examples.

 Health comes first

 This is an excellent example of universal truth.
-Without remote health insurance, students are not able to function, fulfill their duties and work on their education.
+Without remote digital nomad health insurance, students are not able to function, fulfill their duties and work on their education.
 Sleeping well, healthy eating habits, outdoor activities, socializing, feeling happy and contented are needs that should find the place among the most important priorities.
 Dealing with numerous problems can be extremely overwhelming and asking for help is the first thing to do, before it becomes more serious.

 Free time evaluation